kcboggs/Code-201-/class-02.md

     It must <b>Not</b> start with a number.

  2. The name can contain letters, numbers, dollar sign ($), or an underscore (_).
-    Note that you must not use a dash(-) or a periord(.) in a variable name.
+    Note that you must not use a dash(-) or a period(.) in a variable name.

 3. You cannot use <b>Keywords</b> or <>reserved</b> words.
 Keywords are special
    words that tell the interpreter to do something.
 For example, var is a keyword